CellMigStandOrg/biotracks/examples/ICY/readme.md

 ##### Settings for the Particle_tracking_benchmark_generator plugin
 The [configuration file](example_1/particle_tracking_config.txt) contains the settings used to run the plugin.

 !!
-Do not forget to **change the `saveDir` property from `'/Users/me/Desktop/benchmark'` to something meaningful**.
+Do not forget to **change the `saveDir` property from `'/Users/me/Desktop/benchmark'` to something meaningful** !!

 In the interface of the `Particle_tracking_benchmark_generator` plugin load this file, and the settings will be automatically imported.
-Then `run` the file, and the sequence of images/tracks generated will be both visualized and saved in the `'/Users/me/Desktop/benchmark'` directory that you chose.
+Then `run` the file, and the sequence of images/tracks generated will be both visualized and saved in the `'/Users/me/Desktop/benchmark'` directory you chose.

 ##### The TrackManager plugin and the Track_Processor_export_track_to_Excel
 Once the data are generated, the [TrackManager](http://icy.bioimageanalysis.org/plugin/Track_Manager) plugin starts, showing the identified tracks.